Home Info Emperor Penguin - Facts, Pictures, Habitat, Diet, Characteristics

 Communication :

 Unlike other birds, penguins do not have nests where they can easily locate their partners or chick; emperor penguin use the vocal calls in identifying their partners.
-The complex sets of vocal calls helps in identifying a parent, offspring or a mate especially in a colony.
+The intricate vocal calls are useful for recognizing a parent, offspring, or mate, particularly in a colony.

 Adaptation To Cold, Pressure and Low Oxygen :